ICIJ/datashare-tarentula/README.md

 Usage: tarentula tagging [OPTIONS] CSV_PATH

 Options:
-  --datashare-url TEXT      Datashare URL --datashare-project TEXT  Datashare project --throttle INTEGER        Request throttling (in ms) --cookies TEXT            Key/value pair to add a cookie to each request to
+  --datashare-url TEXT            Datashare URL --datashare-project TEXT        Datashare project --throttle INTEGER              Request throttling (in ms) --cookies TEXT                  Key/value pair to add a cookie to each
-                            the API.
-You can separate semicolons:
+                                  request to the API.
+You can separate
-                            key1=val1;key2=val2;...
+                                  semicolons: key1=val1;key2=val2;...

+  --traceback / --no-traceback    Display a traceback in case of error --progressbar / --no-progressbar
+                                  Display a progressbar
   --help                          Show this message and exit.
 ```

 ### CSV formats